 What does agile have to say about co-location?
 Agile, as we know, promotes face-to-face interaction as the most effective and efficient way of communicating information within a development team.
 So as you can see, agile always believed in co-located development teams.
 But there has to be a way out when there is no other alternative.
 Remote working is best suited for the situation we are currently in.
 It is the new reality, if you like.

 Agile teams have managed the remote working scenario quite well.
-By working remotely, Agile teams can be comprised of more geographical diversity and best talent regardless of the local availability.
-This certainly helps building the self-sufficient-development team.
+By working remotely, Agile teams can be comprised of more geographical diversity and the best talent regardless of the local availability.
+This certainly helps build the self-sufficient-development team.

 If you are looking for some support in delivering Agile values via remote teams then please contact us.